themanyone/crowbar/README.md

 # Crowbar

 Crowbar is a desktop social networking application for Twiter written using python-twitter and pyGTK.
 It views and posts status updates to Twitter.

+Brought to you by [The Nerd Show](https://thenerdshow.com)

 Colors inherit desktop theme: in this case, black.